10 drills to improve ball control

 For this exercise, we combine the two previous moves.
-Roll with one foot to one side and then do two quick inside touches between your feet.
+First, roll with one foot to one side, and then do two quick inside touches between your feet.
 Then roll in the other direction and again two quick touches.
-Keep repeating until you get a rhythm: roll, tap-tap, roll, tap-tap…
+Keep repeating until you get a rhythm: roll, tap-tap, roll, tap-tap.

-This is a very good exercise for working foot coordination.
+This is an excellent exercise for working foot coordination.

-For this exercise all, we will do is a quick touch with the outside of your foot, step around the ball, get low with your standing leg and then pushing away with the opposite foot in the opposite direction.
+For this exercise, all you will do is a quick touch with the outside of your foot, step around the ball, get low with your standing leg and then push away with the opposite foot in the opposite direction.

-Use a light touch with the outside of your foot before stepping over, you don’t want the ball to go too far.
+Use a light touch with the outside of your foot before stepping over.
+You don’t want the ball to go too far.
 When you do the step around the ball, make sure your foot comes around the front of the ball to protect it.
-You also want to drop your shoulder a little bit because you want to trick the defender into thinking you go into one side and but then you go in the opposite direction.
+You also want to drop your shoulder a little bit because you want to trick the defender into thinking you go into one side but then go in the opposite direction.

 We can combine the rollover with a stepover.
-Roll the ball with one foot at an angle in front of you and then step over the ball with your opposite foot.
-With that same foot that you stepped over, roll the ball and start the progression again but in the opposite direction.
+First, roll the ball with one foot at an angle in front of you, and then step over the ball with your opposite foot.
+Then, with that same foot that you stepped over, roll the ball and start the progression again but in the opposite direction.
 Keep repeating until you get in a nice rhythm.

-This exercise may take a little bit of practice but it another good drill for foot coordination.
+This exercise may take a little bit of practice, but it is another good drill for foot coordination.

 It is a great exercise to get comfortable on the ball.
-This is a simple but very effective skill that is used when pressured from the side, to cut back and change direction.
+This is a simple but effective skill used when pressured from the side to cut back and change direction.

-It is very like the V-cut but instead of pushing the ball to the same side, we do it to the opposite side behind your standing leg.
-Drag the ball back behind your leg and with the same foot knock it in front of your opposite foot.
+It is very like the V-cut, but instead of pushing the ball to the same side, we do it to the opposite side behind your standing leg.
+So first, drag the ball back behind your leg and, with the same foot, knock it in front of your opposite foot.
 Then drag it with the opposite foot and repeat in the other direction.

 Like the V-cut, you can use this move in a match.
 If a defender is coming from a side, drag it behind you and push it away past them.
 Both V-cut movements should be done at speed to create an element of surprise.